m-lab25/n8n-workflos/Sales Recommendation/README.md

 * No hardcoded API keys or sensitive data exist within the workflow.
 * Salesforce API access follows strict least-privilege principles.
 * Data handling fully complies with applicable regional privacy regulations.

+## Notes

+- The workflow is designed to be **case‑insensitive** when matching recommended products to the approved list. [file:1]
+- All LLM outputs are parsed defensively: the code handles string, array, and JSON cases and adds sensible defaults if the model returns malformed JSON. [file:1]
+- Timestamps are generated or normalized in **IST (UTC+05:30)** and written as human‑readable strings like `YYYY‑MM‑DD HH:MM:SS IST (+05:30)`. [file:1]